ajwills72/rmip/docs/teacher_notes.md

 Here are a few things to watch out for when converting to OSWeb:

 - When the task runs in a browser, long text instructions might get cut off at the edges.
 To avoid this, students can edit the text object and introduce line breaks using an html line break tag (\<br\>)
-- sounds might not work if participants use Safari to run the experiment
+- if sounds are used in the experiment, check that they work in MacOS Safari (this may be an old issue that has since been resolved)
 - Make sure the "0,1" default value is deleted in the "possible subject numbers" field before exporting the experiment